Matteo04052017/LaboratorioDidatticoTeramo/README.md

-# LaboratorioDidatticoTeramo
+# Osservazioni Multi-Banda

-There are tree main folder in the project.
 The "Configurations" contains the examples of astronomical objects to show to the user.

 The main application is in the folder "OsservazioniMultiBanda" which must be compiled with Visual Studio (solution file within the the same folder).

 It is also possible to attach a camera to have a double video split effect.

 Folder structure: